 If you want to spend a weekend at a Heritage Resort and unwind in Royal ambience, then Itachuna Rajbari must be your next destination.
-Staying within 250 years old Rajbari is itself fascinating.
+Besides, staying within 250 years old Rajbari is itself fascinating.

 This heritage mansion is situated at Itachuna – a village of Khanyan in Hooghly district, around 90 km away from Kolkata.